Fibers of maps to totally nonnegative spaces: Fiber conjecture implies Fomin--Shapiro Conjecture

-By a result of Lusztig which is recalled in Theorem ~\ref{lusztig-homeomorphism-interior}, the restriction of $f_{(i_1,\dots ,i_d)}$ to the interior of the simplex is a homeomorphism.
-We have assumed that the preimage of each point in the boundary of the image is contractible.
+By a result of Lusztig which is recalled in Theorem ~\ref{Lu-theorem}, the restriction of $f_{(i_1,\dots ,i_d)}$ to the interior of the simplex $\Delta^{d-1}$ is a homeomorphism.
 By Lemma ~\ref{open-cell-image-description}, the image of the interior of the simplex is nonintersecting with the image of the boundary of the simplex.
 Finally, note that the preimage of $f_{(i_1,\dots ,i_d)}$ is a ball by virtue of being a closed simplex.
 Combining with our contractibility hypothesis for fibers, we have all of the hypotheses needed to apply Corollary ~\ref{tough-topology-theorem}.
 Thus we may conclude that the image of $f_{(i_1,\dots ,i_d)}$ is a closed ball.
 Since this argument works for any reduced word $(i_1,\dots ,i_d)$ for any $w\in W$, this completes the proof that contractibility of fibers would yield a new proof of the Fomin-Shapiro Conjecture. \end{proof}

+\commenth{I added the next remark.
+I also added a reference to this remark in the introduction.}

+\begin{remark} By Lemma ~\ref{intersect-with-simplex}, our cell stratification of $f^{-1}_{(i_1,\dots ,i_d)}(p) \cap \RR_{\ge 0}^d$ given in Theorem ~\ref{decomp-is-strat} is a cell stratification of $f^{-1}_{(i_1,\dots ,i_d)}(p) \cap \Delta^{d-1}_K$ for some $K>0$.
+If $p\in Y_w^o$, then by definition of $Y_w^o$ this implies $K=1$ and hence $\Delta^{d-1}_K = \Delta^{d-1}$.
+Conjecture D, a conjecture we put forward in the introduction, would imply that this cell stratification is a regular CW decomposition (as Conjecture D is a slight generalization of this statement).
+If this were a regular CW decomposition, then our combinatorial results in Propositions ~\ref{p:fiberNerve} and ~\ref{c:dualBlock} would combine to imply the contractibility hypothesis of Theorem ~\ref{contract-implies-fs}.
+By Theorem ~\ref{contract-implies-fs}, we could then deduce that $Y_w$ would be a regular CW complex homeomorphic to a closed ball.
+Thus, a proof of Conjecture D would yield a new proof of the Fomin-Shapiro Conjecture.

+In Section ~\ref{s:CW}, we proved both that our decomposition of $f^{-1}_{(i_1,\dots ,i_d)}(p) \cap \RR^d_{\ge 0}$ induced by the standard cell decomposition of $\RR^d_{\ge 0}$ is a cell stratification and also that many of the cell incidences in this cell stratification are regular incidences, significant steps towards a proof of Conjecture D. \end{remark}